Simon Kunz

-Simon Charles Kunz is an actor on stage and screen.
+Simon Kunz is an actor on stage and screen.

 Early life

 He attended Latymer Upper School, then completed a degree in Theatre Studies at the University of Warwick.

 Career

 He appeared in The Parent Trap as Martin in one of his first roles in film.
 He appeared as a lead character in the first two seasons of the BBC/BBC America/Netflix historical television drama, The Last Kingdom.

 Of his stage performances, his role as Max in Address Unknown (2013) at the Soho Theatre, London, was described as a "superb performance" of a "study in dawning agony".